awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-tagging.md

 ## Control access to tags<a name="tag-permissions"></a>

-IAM also supports controlling which IAM users and groups in your account have permissions to add, modify, or delete tags for Auto Scaling groups\.
+Use tags to verify that the requester \(such as an IAM user or role\) has permissions to add, modify, or delete tags for Auto Scaling groups\.

 For example, you could create an IAM policy that allows removing only the tag with the `temporary` key from Auto Scaling groups\.